-Summary: This report provides stand-alone guidance on SEA Statements and monitoring.
-It is included as part of the EPA-funded project Second Review of SEA Effectiveness in Ireland (González et al., 2020).
+Summary: This report is an update of the previous stand-alone guidance document on SEA Statements and monitoring, prepared as part of the EPA-funded project Second Review of SEA Effectiveness in Ireland (González et al., 2020).
 It is specific to the Irish context but has wider international applicability.
 The monitoring recommendations include guidance on indicators to facilitate a more consistent and coherent approach at this SEA stage.
+The updates relate to clarifying some SEA monitoring requirements and to acknowledge the published revised national SEA Guidelines and the Development Plan Guidelines for Planning authorities, both published by the DHLGH in 2022.

 This report is based on the EPA-funded project Second Review of Strategic Environmental Assessment Effectiveness in Ireland (González et al., 2020).
-It included, as an appendix, in the report findings of this project and has been extracted into a stand along guidance document.
+The original report was included, as an appendix, in the report findings of this project and has been extracted and now updated into a stand along guidance document.
 It is specific to the Irish context but has wider international applicability.
 The monitoring recommendations include guidance on indicators to facilitate a more consistent and coherent approach at this SEA stage.

 SEA Statements